rrutt/RailWorld/README.md

 # RailWorld

-This is a _fork_ of the RailWorld open source software.
+This is a _fork_ of the RailWorld open source software that was originally made by Steve Kollmansberger in Java.
+Minor revisions have been made by Rick Rutt.

 The primary web site for RailWorld resides at <http://www.kolls.net/rwwiki/index.php?title=Rail_World>